 Pet Stain Remover

 You’ll definitely want something on hand for those early UH-OH’s.
 Get a pet stain remover product that both cleans and eliminates odors.
-Here are two highly-rated pet stain remover products:
+Here are some highly-rated pet stain remover products:

 Rags and Paper Towels